 Certificate in Families and Disability

 The courses are offered in an online asynchronous format, providing the opportunity for both matriculated and non-matriculated, national and international students to participate.
 While successful completion of all three courses is required to receive the certification, courses will be stand-alone, allowing students to choose to take one, two, or all three courses.
+Upon completion of the certificate, participants will be able to:

 - Describe common challenges, strengths, and growth areas of individuals and families with a disability.